 I also compare it to the Solo Stove Pi pizza oven, in case you’re reading this review because you’re choosing between the two brands and working out which is best for you.

-The Karu 16 is Ooni’s largest, multi-fuel pizza oven, capable of stone baking pizzas up to 16 inches in diameter using either gas or wood pellets as fuel.
+The Karu 16 is the company’s largest multi-fuel pizza oven, capable of stone baking pizzas up to 16 inches in diameter using either gas or wood pellets as fuel.

-Out of the box, you can use it as a wood fired pizza oven to cook pizzas in your backyard.
+Out of the box, you can use it as a wood-fired pizza oven to cook restaurant-quality pizzas in your backyard.

 However, what sets the Karu apart from other Ooni models is that with the addition of the optional gas burner, you can cook pizza using gas with a propane tank (sold separately), turning it into a multi fuel pizza oven.